Q: What is AWS CDK?

 Q: What is the relationship between AWS CDK and CloudFormation?

-You can think of the AWS CDK as a developer-centric toolkit that leverages the full power of modern programming languages to define your AWS infrastructure as code.
+Think of the AWS CDK as a developer-centric toolkit leveraging the full power of modern programming languages to define your AWS infrastructure as code.
 When AWS CDK applications are run, they compile down to fully formed CloudFormation JSON/YAML templates that are then submitted to the CloudFormation service for provisioning.
 Because the AWS CDK leverages CloudFormation, you still enjoy all the benefits CloudFormation provides such as safe deployment, automatic rollback, and drift detection.

 Q: What is the relationship between AWS CDK and AWS SAM?